OpenCryptoProject/JCMathLib/README.md

       [cap] CAP saved to C:\Users\pc\Desktop\JCMathLib\JCMathLib\!uploader\jcmathlib_unittests.cap
 ```

 If you are using windows and you get the error message ```No usable JavaCard SDK referenced```, edit jcbuild.xml to use one of the Windows SDKs.
-To download a compatible SDK please use 1.8.0-152 (8u152, https://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html) and set your Java path to it.
+To download a compatible JDK please use 1.8.0-152 (8u152, https://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8-2177648.html) and set your Java path to it.

 **Upload and Install Applet to Card**